Links on Android Authority may earn us a commission. Learn more.

 Games consoles may be pseudo-media centers too, but their primary purpose is still booting up a game and getting straight into the action.
 While it’s far from the plug-and-play experience of yesteryear, consoles require almost zero effort.
 You buy a game, you play the game.

-With a PC, there’s a ton of things to consider before you even hit play.
+With a PC, there are a ton of things to consider before you even hit play.
 Which launcher is the game on?
 Does your PC meet the minimum requirements?
 Which graphics optimizations are necessary?
 Do you need to update your GPU drivers before playing?
 Do you actually need to upgrade your core hardware to get a decent experience?

 The PS5 and Xbox Series X are closer to decent gaming PCs in terms of raw hardware and architecture than any previous console generation.
 While that may not last for long — or at all thanks to Nvidia, apparently — I’d much prefer to live with slightly fewer pixels and marginally downgraded lighting effects for the simplicity that consoles offer. — OC